 If you are curious how many different types of cherries are on earth, then the answer might surprise you.
 In reality, there are more than 1,000 cherry varieties worldwide with different traits.
 However, not all of these variations are edible.

-And in this article, I will discuss in detail edible cherries that you can enjoy fresh or make other fruity dishes and drinks with these juicy fruits.
-With the following 30 cherry types, some might be familiar to you; some might not.
+And in this article, I will discuss in detail edible cherries that you can enjoy fresh or turn into tasty dishes and drinks.
+Of the cherry types I’m about to show you, some might be familiar to you, while others might not.

-So why don’t you spend about 5 minutes exploring some of the best cherries in the world?
+So why don’t you spend some minutes exploring some of the best cherries in the world?
 I guarantee you can learn something new today!

 The Overall View About Cherry